Due to Corona Virus we are not currently running whole classes. Online one to one or small group tuition available.

 What level should I choose?

-Here’s a guide to the levels of classes that will be on offer fat Fun Fiddle:
+Here’s a guide to the levels of classes that are on offer from Fun Fiddle:

 Beginner, Improver, Intermediate, and Advanced.